24% saw a 10 percent increase in sales opportunities

-Often, when folks are inventorying their content, they are thinking only about what can be sent in an email.
+Often, when folks are inventorying their content, they are thinking only about what can be sent in a nurture email.
 But advanced lead nurture strategies will include trigger events that will send direct mail (a postcard or a gift bag) to a prospect or customer.
 You can also create triggers that can prompt a sales rep to reach out to the prospect with a “soft open” piece of content.
 This could be a 1:1 custom video that is sent to prospects whose lead score is approaching being qualified to send to sales.
 It could also be invitations to upcoming events or webinars.

-Your workflow can be simple or very advanced, it really depends on your segmented list, your typical sales cycle, the quality of your content, and a host of other factors.
+Your lead nurturing workflow can be simple or very advanced, it really depends on your segmented list, your typical sales cycle, the quality of your content, and a host of other factors.
 Below is an example of a simple workflow.
 As you begin developing your lead nurturing workflow, below are some questions you’ll want to ask in choosing your touchpoints:

-- Do you contact a prospect every week?
+Do you contact a prospect every week?
 Every two weeks?

-- Match content to touchpoint: maybe you start with an eBook, move on to a case study, and then invite your prospect to an on-demand webinar
+Match content to touchpoint: maybe you start with an eBook, move on to a case study, and then invite your prospect to an on-demand webinar